kylewreyes/parseltongue/README.md

 - Data analysis and developing a useful fraud metric
 - Visualization of Data

+Rejected - Not enough "good" data and if there were enough data we could just throw an ML or CV algorithm at this

 ### Idea 2 - Automated Travel Planner
 The Problem
 - Planning a fun and interesting trip within a certain budget effectively can be difficult in a busy lifestyle.
 Moreover, many of the parts of booking are tedious and difficult to keep track of.